 The Pacific Islands Global Ocean Observing System (PI-GOOS) Regional Alliance is a recognised GRA that aims to raise the awareness of, and support for, ocean observing systems in the Pacific Islands region, as well as to identify and address gaps in the Pacific Ocean observing network.
 It was established with the support of the IOC PPO in 1998 and covers the 26 nations that are members of the Secretariat of the Pacific Regional Environment Programme (SPREP).
-It is run by a full-time PI-GOOS Coordinator based at SPREP in Samoa.

 The primary components of the observing network in the PI-GOOS region include Argo floats, the TAO-TRITON array of moored buoys, satellites and tide gauges.